Table of Contents

 There are two basic types of income: earned and unearned.
 Earned income is the money you make from working, and unearned income is money you receive that isn’t tied to a business or job.

-The difference between these two types of income is very important when it comes to saving for retirement and paying your taxes.
-Here’s what you need to know about each of them, and how they affect your finances.
+The difference between these two types of income is critical when saving for retirement and paying taxes.
+Here’s what you need to know about each of them as well as how they affect your finances.

 What Is Unearned Income?

 Unearned income is a type of passive income.
 It’s money you make without working or performing some kind of professional service.
-For example, money you get from investing, such as dividends, interest, and capital gains is unearned income.
+For example, money you receive from investing, such as dividends, interest, and capital gains, is unearned income.

 Other types of unearned income include: